-I am a writer and editor with book publishing, marketing, PR, education and video production experience.
-I have a degree in Journalism and Media Studies (Rhodes University), and an MA in the Cultural Study of Cosmology & Divination (University of Kent).
+I’m a UK-based writer with research, editing, publishing, marketing, PR, education and video production experience.
+My first degree is in Journalism and Media Studies.
+I also have an MA in the Cultural Study of Cosmology & Divination.

-Eager for a new challenge and the chance to be more creative, I switched to the advertising and film industry where I became the in-house researcher for The Gatehouse, initially in Johannesburg, before moving to Cape Town.
-Here I produced moodboards, animatics and creative treatments for directors like Brent Harris, Jorge Rubia and Peter Pohorsky, learning tons about filmmaking and art direction in the process.
-I also got to indulge my love of photography, popular culture, fashion and design whilst assembling an in-house library full of glossy magazines and coffee table reference books.
+A few years later, a freelance job at a film and commercials production company opened up new horizons and an opportunity to be more creative.
+As a result, I became the in-house researcher for The Gatehouse (now Terraplane), a film and advertising production company based in Cape Town.
+Here I produced moodboards, video animatics and creative treatments for directors like Brent Harris, Jorge Rubia and Peter Pohorsky, learning tons about filmmaking and art direction in the process.
+I also got to indulge my love of art, photography, fashion and design whilst gradually assembling an in-house reference library full of glossy magazines and reference books.

-The travel bug bit in 2001, and so began a 20- year sojourn in the United Kingdom.
-Continuing my career in journalism, I became a factchecker and news librarian for News International, where I spent the majority of my time fielding requests for cuttings and background information from the 400+ journalists working on papers like The Times and Sunday Times.
+The travel bug bit in 2001, and so began a 20+ year sojourn in the United Kingdom.
+Continuing my career in journalism, I became a researcher and news librarian for a newspaper group, where I spent the majority of my time factchecking and providing background information for the 400+ journalists working on papers like The Times and Sunday Times.

 Tiring of the unsociable hours, I went back to study part-time for an MA in 2006 whilst freelancing as an academic proofreader and research assistant.
-During this time, I also got to work on some really interesting video projects.
-I formed a long-standing association with JUK Media, which produces European-centric content for the Japanese market, and also helped to source archive footage for a Sarah Brightman retrospective DVD, working closely with her London agent, German music producer and New York-based record company to ensure the right material was located and licenced as quickly and cost-effectively as possible.
+It was around this time that I formed a long-standing association with JUK Media, which produces Eurocentric content for the Japanese market.
+I also helped to source archive footage for a Sarah Brightman retrospective DVD, working closely with her London agent, German music producer and New York-based record company to ensure the right material was located and licenced as quickly and cost-effectively as possible.

-After graduation, I spent a year working as a copywriter for a PR firm specializing in editorial aimed at medical and dental professionals.
-This led on to other sci-med contract roles at the Royal College of General Practitioners, the NHS and Reed Elsevier Scientific, along with a number of healthcare and medical device companies in Europe.
-This particular episode in my career enabled me to develop specialist knowledge and technical writing skills, particularly in the area of health-based content.
+After graduating, I spent a year working as a copywriter for a PR firm specialising in producing editorial content aimed at health professionals.
+This led to other roles and projects at the Royal College of General Practitioners, the NHS and Elsevier Scientific, along with a number of healthcare and medical device companies in Europe.
+As a result, I developed specialist knowledge and technical writing skills in the sci-med, health and technology fields.

-In 2013, my path segued into books and print when I became a regular proofreader for an educational publisher.
+In 2013, my path segued into book publishing when I became a regular proofreader for an educational publisher.
 More book projects followed in 2013-4 from the Urania Trust (The New Astrology of Towns & Cities) and The Aspinall Foundation (A Life with Animals).
-And then in 2017, I was given the opportunity to combine my archive research and publishing experience on a year-long research project for the EW Cole Foundation in Australia.
-This meant travelling around the UK and South Africa, conducting in-depth research into the early life and family history of EW Cole, the much-loved bookseller and cultural icon, for Under the Rainbow, an updated biography of his life written by Richard Broinowski, published in 2020.
+And then in 2017, I was given the opportunity to combine my archive research and publishing experience whilst working on a year-long research project for the EW Cole Foundation in Australia.
+This meant travelling around the UK and South Africa, conducting historical and genealogical research into the early life and family history of EW Cole, the much-loved bookseller and cultural icon, for Under the Rainbow, an updated biography of his life written by Richard Broinowski, published in 2020.

-In 2019, I realized a personal dream when I was commissioned to write an illustrated non-fiction introduction to the great love of my life, astrology, for Eddison Books.
+In 2019, I realised a personal dream when I was commissioned to write an illustrated non-fiction introduction to the great love of my life, astrology and hermetic philosophy, for Eddison Books.
 And so began a new chapter in my career.
-Although the book is yet to be published due to the crushing economic fallout of 2020 on the book industry, I remain hopeful that this is not the end of the road, and that it will soon find a new home and be shared with the world.
+Although the book is yet to be published due to the crushing economic fallout of 2020 on the book industry, I remain hopeful that this is not the end of the road, and that it will one day find a new home.

-Currently, I work mostly as a fiction and non-fiction proofreader and editor for several London-based publishers, including BPP and Duckworth, as well as helping individual authors to self-publish their work via platforms like Reedsy.
+Currently, I work mostly as a fiction and non-fiction proofreader and editor for a number of London-based publishers, as well as helping individual authors to self-publish their work.